MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ### Verifying it's safe to take the server offline

-1. Connect to the server and select **Storage > Disks** from the **Tools** menu in Server Manager, and verify that the **Status** column for every virtual disk shows **Online**.
+1. Connect to the server you want to take offline using Server Manager.
+Select **Storage > Disks** from the **Tools** menu, and verify that the **Status** column for every virtual disk shows **Online**.

 2. Then, go to **Storage > Volumes** and verify that the **Health** column for every volume shows **Healthy** and that the **Status** column for every volume shows **OK**.

 ### Pause and drain the server

-Before either shutting down or restarting a server, you should pause the server and drain (move off) any clustered roles such as virtual machines (VMs) running on it to ensure that the server shutdown does not affect application state.
+Before either shutting down or restarting a server, you should pause the server and drain (move off) any clustered roles such as VMs running on it to ensure that the server shutdown does not affect application state.
 Always pause and drain clustered servers before taking them offline for maintenance.

 1. Using Windows Admin Center, connect to the cluster and then select **Compute > Nodes** from the **Tools** menu in Cluster Manager.

-2. Click on the name of the server you wish to pause and drain, and select **Pause**.
+2. Click on the name of the cluster node you wish to pause and drain, and select **Pause**.
 You should see the following prompt:

    *If you pause this node, all clustered roles move to other nodes and no roles can be added to this node until it's resumed.
 Are you sure you want to pause cluster node?*

 3. Select **yes** to pause the server and initiate the drain process.
-The cluster node status will show as **Draining**, and clustered roles such as Hyper-V and VMs will immediately begin live migrating to other cluster node(s).
+The cluster node status will show as **Draining**, and roles such as Hyper-V and VMs will immediately begin live migrating to other cluster node(s).
 This can take a few minutes.

    > [!NOTE]
    > When you pause and drain the cluster node properly, Azure Stack HCI performs an automatic safety check to ensure it is safe to proceed.
 If there are unhealthy volumes, it will stop and alert you that it's not safe to proceed.